A semimetallic square-octagon (fes) two-dimensional polymer with high mobility: Results

 Fig.~\ref{fig:atomistic-bands} shows one of the proposed 2D polymers (Fig.~\ref{fig:atomistic-bands}(a)) along with the corresponding band structures, obtained for different linker lengths between the square unit (Fig.~\ref{fig:atomistic-bands}(b-e)).
 Triangulene units (red circle in Fig.~\ref{fig:atomistic-bands}(a)), which were also used in the 2D polymer P\textsuperscript{2}TANG~\cite{10.1021/jacs.8b09900}, provide a singly occupied $\pi$ orbital.
 This resembles the situation in the TB calculations, where each site is treated as an in-plane centrosymmetric orbital (like the $p_z$-orbitals in graphene).
 Therefore, four triangulene units per cell represent the sites in the \textbf{fes} net.
 In order to form the characteristic squares of the \textbf{fes} net, triangulene units are connected with bent linkers (light blue squares in Fig.~\ref{fig:atomistic-bands}(a)).
 This feature is the same for all proposed 2D polymers.
 Thus, the distance of scattering centers within the square (coinciding with $t_1^s$ in the TB model) remains the same.
 The squares are either linked directly with each other using a \ch{C-C} bond between triangulene units or with \ch{C2} units (blue circle, corresponding to $t_1^o$ hopping according to Fig.~\ref{fig:fes-neighbors}(a)).

-For atomistic 2D polymers, band structures were evaluated using density-functional theory, employing the generalized gradient approximation by Perdew, Burke and Ernzerhof (PBE)~\cite{10.1103/PhysRevB.44.7888}, a double-zeta basis set~\cite{10.1080/00268970701598063}, with spin-orbit coupling, and a symmetric reciprocal grid with five \textit{k} points~\cite{10.1103/PhysRevB.56.13556}, as implemented in the AMS-BAND software package~\cite{10.1002/jcc.1056,BAND2019}.
-Fig.~\ref{fig:atomistic-bands}(b-e) shows band structures of hypothetical 2D polymers with different number of \ch{C2} units used as linear linkers between the triangulene units.
-In Fig.~\ref{fig:atomistic-bands}(b), the band structure of the polymer with a direct linkage between triangulene units (thus, direct linkage between squares) is shown.
+Fig.~\ref{fig:atomistic-bands}(b-e) shows band structures of hypothetical 2D polymers with different number of \ch{C2} units used as linear linkers between the triangulene building blocks.
+In Fig.~\ref{fig:atomistic-bands}(b), the band structure of the polymer with a direct linkage between triangulene units (no extra linear linker connecting the squares) is shown.
 It coincides well with Fig.~\ref{fig:fes-tune}(b), where the interaction between squares is stronger than within squares ($t_1^s > t_1^o$ and $t_2^{ss} > t_2^{so}$).
 At the $\mathit{\Gamma}$ point, the third and fourth lowest bands (purple and red) are degenerate, whereas at the $\mathit{M}$ point, the lowest and second lowest bands (green and blue) are degenerate.
 The relative interaction strength is also reflected in the spatial distance between the scattering centers in the triangulene units, which is $21.3~\si{\AA}$ within the square and $10.3~\si{\AA}$ between the squares.
-Band structures for 2D polymers with one or two \ch{C2} units (Fig.~\ref{fig:atomistic-bands}(c,d)) are more similar to those shown in Fig.~\ref{fig:fes-tune}(a), where $t_1^s = t_1^o$ and $t_2^{ss} = t_2^{so}$.
-However, the band structure in Fig.~\ref{fig:atomistic-bands}(c) seems to be flipped along the energy axis compared to the TB band structure of fundamental \textbf{fes}.
+Band structures for 2D polymers with one or two \ch{C2} units (Fig.~\ref{fig:atomistic-bands}(c,d)) are more similar to those shown in Fig.~\ref{fig:fes-tune}(a), where $t_1^{s} = t_1^{o}$ and $t_2^{ss} = t_2^{so}$.
+However, as all band structures for 2D polymers with an odd number of \ch{C2} units in the linear linker, the band structure in Fig.~\ref{fig:atomistic-bands}(c) seems to be flipped along the energy axis compared to the TB band structure of fundamental \textbf{fes}.
 The addition of $\pi$ orbitals leads to a change in the nodal structure of molecular orbitals for systems with an odd number of \ch{C2} units.
-It can be understood like the periodic 1D-chain, where the addition of one orbital inverts the sign of the amplitude of the wave function.
+It can be understood like a periodic 1D-chain of orbitals, where the addition of one orbital inverts the sign of the amplitude of the wave function.
 Hence, there is an overall sign change in the energy spectrum.
-The structure with three \ch{C2} units as linear linkers (Fig.~\ref{fig:atomistic-bands}(e)) is similar to Fig.~\ref{fig:fes-tune}(c), where $t_1^s < t_1^o$ and $t_2^{ss} < t_2^{so}$ due to the longer distance between the squares.
+The structure with three \ch{C2} units as linear linkers (Fig.~\ref{fig:atomistic-bands}(e)) is similar to Fig.~\ref{fig:fes-tune}(c), where $t_1^{s} < t_1^{o}$ and $t_2^{ss} < t_2^{so}$ due to the longer distance between the squares.